AaronGullickson/nyc_contracts/docs/codebook_contracts.md

 ## c.agency
 NY City agency that awarded contract.
-See Appendix 9 of the the FY2014 Annual Summary Contracts Report for the City of New York for a full list of codes. http://comptroller.nyc.gov/wp-content/uploads/documents/Annual_Report.pdf
+See Appendix 9 of the FY2014 Annual Summary Contracts Report for the City of New York for a full list of codes. http://comptroller.nyc.gov/wp-content/uploads/documents/Annual_Report.pdf